 I will tell in the end of this article what I imply to be it’s meaning although it doesn’t matter to me for names I think does not define the values of a person or maybe I am wrong, but that’s what I think.

 So from the time my elder sister was about to be born, my mother loved the name ‘Meera’ as it was the name of a famous Rajput princess who later became devout to Lord Krishna.
 And she has decided this as the name, if it would be a baby girl.
 But somehow family members changed her mind as they thought humans must not be named after renowed saints as we can never be equal to them.
 And with this not- so-logical (maybe logical for some) approach my mother named her differently.
 Now it was my turn to be born.
 This time also my mother decided to name a baby ‘Meera’, if born a girl, to fulfill her unfulfilled desire.
-And as I am always narrated a story of my name, my family members say that just before a week you were born, a reverend lady Saint, who is now my Gurudev, gave a long week discourse ( telecasted on Sony TV in those days) on Saint Meerabai.
+And as I am always narrated a story of my name, my family members say that just before a week you were born, a reverend lady Saint, who was my masi’s and mine former Gurudev, gave a long week discourse ( telecasted on Sony TV in those days) on Saint Meerabai.
 My mother was then confirmed with the name of if- born- baby- girl.

 I belong to a Sikh family by religion and it is a tradition in Sikhism that baby’s name is kept after the first alphabet of the vaak( also called Hukam nama) which means an order or command from Guru through words.
 It is like a hymn sang in a particular tune taken from Guru Granth Sahib.
 The first alphabet of the vaak that day was ‘A’, so after coming back to the house, everyone was searching names starting from the alphabet A, while my mother insisted to keep the Meera attached as last name.
 As I was at my nani’s house( maternal grandma) my mamaji ( uncle) used to do his religious path in the evening and as I am told, this word ‘Anant’ was repeatedly coming up during his recitation of path, and that’s how I was named Anant Meera.
 A lot of people ask, are you a Hindu because it’s a Hindu name, to which I pay no heed, as I believe my religion is humanity and as far as my name is concerned, yes it is a beautiful name, but is it all I am?
 Is it my existence or just the name of this physical body which is here for a limited time.
 Conclusion that I have arrived on, behind the ritual of naming children with meaningful names is that if children will have beautiful names, they will be recognized by that and gradually they will find it as their responsibility to extract the meaning behind their name and bring those values in their lives for the sake of honor of their name.
 I will value it if you all can give your opinions on this ritual of naming a child.